 Therefore, the mismatch is affected.
 Southern sites are expected to show emergence occurring before budburst most of the time.
-In case of a moderate warming scenario (RCP2.6), the waiting time is expected to be short, which would allow the larvae to have access to the nutrient-rich swelling buds and developing needles.
-Thus, a moderate warming would be beneficial for the insect at low latitudes.
+In case of a moderate warming scenario (RCP2.6), the waiting time is expected to be short, which would allow the larvae to have access toa rich source of nutrients.
+Thus, a moderate warming could be beneficial for the insect at low latitudes.
 In case of greater warming (RCP4.5, RCP8.5), variance may lead to emergence occurring too early some years, leading to larvae dying from starvation.
 Thus, a greater temperature increase may lead to stronger population variances among years.

 In northern sites, all warming scenarios lead to an increased synchrony between the insect and its host.
 The overall pattern appears similar to what is currently expected in southern sites.
 However, the variance is expected to be greater with warmer scenarios, which may increase insect mortality from time to time, when emergence occurs too late.